kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

+No, it should result in decreased time for scheduling operations.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?